onzfonz/comp227/src/content/1/en/part1d.md

 ![console inspection screenshot](../../images/1/8a.png)

+> You may notice that ESLint mentions the use of debugger *`Unexpected 'debugger' statement (no-debugger)`*.
+> ESLint flags this as a problem because we would not want to keep a debugger line in production code.
+> *Imagine being on a website only to have the application completely pause?*
+> This is why ESLint has this as a rule.
+> There is a way to turn this off, but we will leave it on to remind us to take it out eventually.

-Once the cause of the bug is discovered you can remove the ***debugger*** command and refresh the page.
+Once the cause of the bug is discovered you can remove the ***`debugger`*** command and refresh the page.

 The debugger, like WebStorm, enables us to execute our code line by line with the controls found on the right-hand side of the ***Sources*** tab.